ApryseSDK/pdftron-flutter/API.md

 #### exportAnnotations

 Extracts XFDF from the current document.
-If `annotationList` is null, export all annotations from the document; Else export the valid ones specified.
+If `annotationList` is null, export all annotations from the document; else export the valid ones specified.

 Parameters:

 Name | Type | Description
 --- | --- | ---
-annotationList | List of [Annot](./lib/options.dart) | If not null, export the XFDF string for the valid annotations; Otherwise, export the XFDF string for all annotations in the current document.
+annotationList | List of [`Annot`](./lib/options.dart) | If not null, export the XFDF string for the valid annotations; Otherwise, export the XFDF string for all annotations in the current document.

 Returns a Future.